gewethor/CYBR-8420-GroupProject/Code_Analysis_for_Software_Security_Engineering.md

 * Medium –
 CWE-667: Improper Locking
 CAPEC-ID 25: Forced Deadlock
-Resource Not Being Released Some Exceptions were not being handle correctly Action Taken: Code Fix
+Resource Not Being Released Some Exceptions were not being handle correctly Action Taken: Code Fix to property use try with resources

-Since you have implemented graylog2-server/src/main/java/org/graylog2/security/AESTools.java for encryption and decryption; I would suggest reading these keys from a property file and utilizing AESTools.decyprt()
-	.ie graylog-enc.properties
-enc-key=ENC(your_encrypted_key_with_salt)

 ### Automated Code Scanning